gildahl/arcadeVFE/README.md

 Installation
 ============
-After downloading the distribution zip file, you must first right click on it, choose Properties, and check the "Unblock" checkbox at the bottom and click Apply.
+After downloading the distribution zip file, you must first right click on it, choose Properties, and check the **Unblock** checkbox at the bottom and click Apply.
 After doing this, simply extract the zip into an empty folder on your PC that has read/write access.

-When you launch the executable (vfe.exe) for the first time, it will create a few subfolders and extract some additional files into them.
-It will also display a small "Initial Setup" dialog in which you will choose your virtual arcade, the virtual arcade's executable, and the virtual arcade's rom folder.
-Once you've set the rom folder, you can also do a quick audit of the roms by pressing the "Audit ROMs..." button.
+When you launch the executable (`vfe.exe`) for the first time, it will create a few subfolders and extract some additional files into them.
+It will also display a small **Initial Setup** dialog in which you will choose your virtual arcade, the virtual arcade's executable, and the virtual arcade's rom folder.
+Once you've set the rom folder, you can also do a quick audit of the roms by pressing the **Audit ROMs...** button.

-Once you apply these settings and close the dialog, you will be taken directly to the "Settings" screen where you can begin configuration.
+Once you apply these settings and close the dialog, you will be taken directly to the **Settings** screen where you can begin configuration.
 Note that in the future, whenever you start arcadeVFE, you will not see anything on the screen, but rather it will create a joystick icon in the Windows Tray indicating normal background mode is active.
-If you need to return to the Settings dialog, just right-click on this icon and choose "Settings...".
-You can also click on the "Initial Setup" button in the "Settings" screen to re-invoke the "Initial Setup" dialog.
+If you need to return to the Settings dialog, just right-click on this icon and choose **Settings...**.
+You can also click on the **Initial Setup** button in the "Settings" screen to re-invoke the **Initial Setup** dialog.

-Just remember to close the Settings screen when you use your virtual arcade since arcadeVFE pauses normal operation while the Settings screen is open.
+Just remember to close the **Settings** screen when you use your virtual arcade since arcadeVFE pauses normal operation while the **Settings** screen is open.

 Log
 ===